AI @ Chevron

 Summary

-- Chevron has progressively integrated AI across its operations from 2022 through 2025, focusing on improving operational efficiency, safety, and environmental stewardship while expanding into AI-powered energy solutions.
+- Chevron has progressively integrated AI technologies across its operations since 2022, focusing on operational efficiency, safety, exploration, and energy supply for AI data centers, with significant partnerships including Eliis and Honeywell.

 VIBE METER